liquidmelon/adapt-component-pageJumper/README.md

-the difference is the addition of a button which allows navigation to a different page within the course
+the difference is the addition of a button which allows navigation to any other core element within the course